theniceboy/nvim/README.md

 ```

 <img alt="Gif" src="https://two-wrongs.com/image/surround_vim.gif" width="60%" />

+#### vim-subversive
+New operator: `s`:

+You can execute `s<motion>` to substitute the text object provided by the motion with the contents of the default register (or an explicit register if provided).
+For example, you could execute `skw` to replace the current word under the cursor with the current yank, or `skp` to replace the paragraph, etc.

 #### vim-easy-align
 Press `ga` + **symbol** in normal or visual mode to align text based on **symbol**